votingworks/vxsuite/apps/scan/backend/README.md

 # VxScan Backend

 Backend server for the VxScan precinct scanner app.
+You'll need the Custom A4 scanner to use this app with a real scanner.

 ## Setup